Waterworks Road: Route

 Connecting to the terminus of Musgrave Road (which leads into the city), Waterworks Road begins as a four-lane road in Red Hill.
 The road then leads into the central section of Ashgrove and intersects with major roads such as Jubilee Terrace and Stewart Road.
 Once the road reaches West Ashgrove, it is divided into two roads; the inbound road being Glory Street.
 After intersecting Coopers Camp Road, Waterworks Road forms back into a single, four-lane road and continues into The Gap.
 Once in The Gap, Waterworks Road intersects with Settlement Road, which connects traffic from The Gap to Keperra.
 Following this major intersection, Waterworks Road becomes a two-lane road and terminates at The Gap Park 'n' Ride.
 It connects to Mount Nebo Road, which travels to rural suburbs Mount Nebo and Mount Glorious.

-In most sections of the road, there is a T2 Lane which operates between 7-9am on weekdays.
+In most sections of the road, there is a T2 Lane which operates between 7 and 9am on weekdays.